-Iran Protests Leave 12 Dead
+Iranian Policemen Reportedly Killed In New Round Of Iranian Protests

 However, the economy has remained weak.
 Unemployment in the spring of 2017 was 12.6 percent, up slightly from late 2016, according to the World Bank.
 Other estimates say the unemployment rate is actually much higher.

 "This began over economic issues," Robin Wright, a long-time Iran watcher who writes for The New Yorker, told NPR's Morning Edition.
-"Now it has taken on a political component, challenging not only the government of President [Hassan] Rouhani, but also the broader religious system.
+"Now it has taken on a political component, challenging not only the government of President Rouhani, but also the broader religious system."

 Rouhani was elected to a second four-year term last year with a pledge to strengthen the economy, while the country's supreme leader, Ayatollah Ali Khamenei, has presided over Iran since 1989.